abelardopardo/Adagio/README.md

           DEBUG =          1
           NOTSET =         0

-  -f path_to_rule_file: Given a path to a rule file, execute ADA in the directory where that file is, and with the given file as the rule file
+  `-f path_to_rule_file`: Given a path to a rule file, execute ADA in the directory where that file is, and with the given file as the rule file

-  -h: Shows this message
+  `-h`: Shows this message

-  -p: Partial execution.
+  `-p`: Partial execution.
 Proceed even if some tools are not
       installed.
 Otherwise stop execution in the first missing tool.

-  -s 'rule name value': Executes the application by first storing in the
+  `-s 'rule name value'`: Executes the application by first storing in the
                    environment the assignment name = value as part of a rule.
 This means that, unless overwritten by definitions in the properties file, this assignment will be visible to all the rules executed.

-  -x: Shows this message
+  `-x`: Shows this message

 Rules:
 ------